quickgrid/code-lab/learning_cpp/README.md

 ### Show Compiler Warning, Force to Fix Warnings Before Compilation in `memory_leak.cpp`

 Compile with clang++ with all diagnostics enabled.
+As seen by output warnings there was no warnings for memory leak.

 > clang++ -Weverything ex5/src/memory_leak.cpp -o out